ferhanakkan/LocalApi/README.md

 http://localhost:8080/user/ -> Returns all users saved on database.
 Returns [UserModel] as json.

-http://localhost:8080/user/nameFilter/userName -> Returns all objects which name property is userName.
+http://localhost:8080/user/nameFilter/ (Send name as parameter ([name: "blablaName"])) -> Returns all objects which name property is userName.
 Returns [UserModel] as json.

 http://localhost:8080/user/nameFilterQuery?name=userName -> Returns all objects which name property is userName with param in query.
 Returns [UserModel] as json.